Jim Jones (rapper): 2010–present: Capo, Dipset reunion and Vampire Life series

 On January 1, 2015, DJ Funkmaster Flex announced via Instagram that he had spoken to fellow Diplomat members Cam'ron, Jim Jones and Juelz Santana about an upcoming Diplomats mixtape which included fellow member Freekey Zeekey.
 He also stated that he would be hosting the mixtape along with DJs/producers DJ Khaled, Swizz Beatz and DJ Mustard.

+2024–present: Feud with 50 Cent, At the Church Steps and BET Awards return

+On December 5, 2024, Dipset leader and Harlem rapper Cam'ron's interview with 50 Cent on his show "It Is What It Is" ignited a new feud between Jim Jones, and Cam'ron.
+Jim Jones took exception to the portion of the interview where Cam'ron told 50 Cent he felt disrespected when he brought out Jim Jones during a 2007 show.
+The show took place during the height of 50 Cent and Cam'ron's feud.

+On 27 February 2025 he release his eighth album named At the Church Steps being a reference to his first album On My Way To Church.

+At the BET Awards 2025 he returned to represent Harlem and perform his hit single We Fly High.

 Other ventures

-Byrd Gang
+ByrdGang

-Jones introduced Byrd Gang in 2008.
-The group released their debut album, M.O.B.: The Album on Asylum Records.
+Jones introduced ByrdGang in 2008.
+The group released their debut album, M.O.B.: The Album on his label ByrdGang Records and Asylum Records.

 Fashion designing

 Jones and Damon Dash co-own "Vampire Life Clothing".

 Acting career

-Jones made his acting debut in the film State Property 2.He also appeared on the show Crash: The Series.
+Jones made his acting debut in the film State Property 2.
+He also appeared on the show Crash: The Series.
 Along with releasing the album Capo, Jones headlined in an off-Broadway musical called Hip-Hop Monologues: Inside the Life and Mind of Jim Jones, produced by Damon Dash and Footage Entertainment.

 Reality television

-Jones also appears in seasons 1 and 2 of the VH1 show Love & Hip Hop: New York (which premiered March 14, 2011 and November 11, 2011, respectively); the show loosely follows events in his personal life and that of his fiancée, Chrissy Lampkin.
-Jones also stars in season 1 of the VH1 show Chrissy & Mr. Jones; the show follows him and Lampkin, focusing on their personal lives.
+Jones appeared in a supporting role in seasons 1 and 2 of the VH1 reality show, Love & Hip Hop: New York in 2011.
+He also later appeared in the final tenth season, in 2020.

+Jones also made a brief appearance in the 90s TV Show 'New York Undercover'.